amberstar/State/README.md

 # State

 State is a Swift model framework that supports struct, enum, and protocol models which can be stored as plist, json, or binary files.
-State provides a set of custom mogenerator code templates allowing models to be designed in the Xcode data modeler, and automatic code generation.
+State provides a set of custom mogenerator code templates allowing models to be designed in the Xcode data modeler, with automatic code generation using mogenerator.

 Key features:
 - Struct models